Study of quark and gluon jet identification in photoproduction at EIC: Jets

-where $y_{\text{cut}}$ is the resolution parameter, set to $5 \times 10^{-4}$ in this analysis.
 The remaining clusters at this stage are identified as subjets, and their number defines the subjet multiplicity $n_{\text{sbj}}$ for that jet.
 The mean subjet multiplicity $\langle n_{\text{sbj}} \rangle$ is then obtained by averaging over all jets in the sample.
 The resolution parameter $y_{\text{cut}}$ controls the granularity at which the internal structure of a jet is probed: a smaller value resolves finer substructure, yielding a higher number of subjets, while a larger value merges nearby constituents into broader clusters.
 For a given $y_{\text{cut}}$, the subjet multiplicity is sensitive to the nature of the initiating parton.
 Quark-initiated jets are typically more collimated, with a narrow distribution of hadrons near the jet axis, resulting in fewer resolved subjets.
 Gluon-initiated jets, by contrast, exhibit a broader and more diffuse internal structure due to their higher colour charge and the correspondingly enhanced rate of soft gluon radiation.

-The subjet multiplicity distributions from the GG and QQ photoproduction subsamples are shown in Figs.~\ref{fig:sbjmul_hera300} and~\ref{fig:sbjmul_eic141} for different pseudorapidity regions at HERA and the proposed highest EIC center-of-mass energy of 141~GeV, respectively.
-The mean subjet multiplicity $\langle n_{\text{sbj}} \rangle$ for GG and QQ jets across different pseudorapidity intervals and center-of-mass energies is shown in Fig.~\ref{fig:meansubjetmultiplicity}.
+The subjet multiplicity distributions from the GG and QQ photoproduction subsamples are shown in Figs.~\ref{fig:sbjmul_hera300} and~\ref{fig:sbjmul_eic141} for different pseudorapidity regions at HERA and the highest EIC center-of-mass energy of 141~GeV, respectively.
+The mean subjet multiplicity $\langle n_{\text{sbj}} \rangle$ for GG and QQ jets across different pseudorapidity intervals and center-of-mass energies is shown in Fig.~\ref{fig:meansubjetmultiplicity}.~To do a similar study at lower centre-of-mass energies at the EIC and also maintain good statistics, the $E_T$ cut on the dijets should be lowered.
+This is also evident from Fig.~\ref{fig:et_eta}.

-Gluon jets consistently exhibit higher $\langle n_{\text{sbj}} \rangle$ than quark jets, as expected from their larger color factor.
+As expected gluon jets consistently exhibit higher $\langle n_{\text{sbj}} \rangle$ than quark jets, as expected from their larger colour factor.
 To validate these simulation results, the following subsection presents a direct comparison of the integrated jet shapes with published ZEUS data~\cite{Chekanov2004-te}.